 Databending a CD

-While not truly altering the raw data of a CD, the intent is to create similar unpredictable glitchy effects, so I felt that it fit the category well enough to include here.
-Databending a CD is a simple process involving a physical degradation of the CD's playing surface in an attempt to disrupt normal playback.
-This can be achieved through various different methods.
+While not truly altering the raw data of a CD, the intent is to create similar unpredictable glitchy effects.
+Databending a CD is a simple process involving a physical degradation in the playing surface of the CD in an attempt to disrupt normal playback.
+This can be achieved through a variety of different methods.

-The best thing you can do to avoid total failure while bending CDs is to take the process in small steps.
+The best thing you can do to avoid total failure while bending a CD is to take the process in small steps.
 Whether you’re cutting, scratching or marking, apply the imperfections a little at a time and test the CD between applications.
 Avoid deep cuts and keep away from the edges of the CD.
 Remember that the CD still has to be readable in order to play.
 Experiment on CDs that will sound interesting but won’t be catastrophic should you ruin them completely.
-Also, just like with databent audio files, these bent CDs will provide different effects in different playback devices.
-If you have more than one CD player in your arsenal, try your CD in all of them, to find out if one gives you better results.
+Bent CDs will provide different effects in different playback devices, so test your results on as many playback devices as possible.

 Databending image files